The right fertility center abroad

 What are the reasons for fertility treatment abroad?

-First of all, there is access to additional resources and possibly a higher standard of medical care.
+Firstly, there may be access to additional resources and possibly a higher standard of medical care.
 In addition, patients often cite lower costs as a reason for treatment abroad.
 For example, 82% of Germans who have infertility treatment abroad are self-paying [1] — so cost is likely to play a significant role for some of the couples.

-Further, discrimination of couples in their home country due to regulatory circumstances may be a reason.
-Of the couples seeking treatment abroad from Germany, 11.2% are same-sex [1].
-Although some hurdles to infertility treatment for lesbian couples were overcome in Germany in 2018, overall this option is still offered by only a few clinics.
+A further reason, may be discrimination against couples within their home country due to regulatory circumstances.
+Of the couples from Germany seeking treatment abroad, 11.2% are same-sex [1].
+Although some hurdles to infertility treatment for lesbian couples were overcome in Germany in 2018, overall this option is still only offered by a few clinics.
 Lastly, there is the issue of cultural proximity.
 Patients may have a personal connection to a country because of their ancestry or family, which reinforces their decision to seek treatment in that country.

 In addition to health and safety risks, language, information and legal barriers are also important.
 This is because although many fertility centers abroad are now geared to German-speaking patients, the process is not always easy.